-All applicants must register with the System for Award Management (SAM) at https://www.sam.gov/SAM/ and maintain an active SAM registration until the application process is complete.
+All applicants must register with the System for Award Management (SAM) and maintain an active SAM registration until the application process is complete.
 If an applicant is awarded a grant, it must maintain an active SAM registration throughout the life of the award.
-See the SAM Quick Guide for Grantees.
+Use the SAM Quick Guide for Grantees for more information.